semusings/spring-boot-docker-containerization/README.md

 In microservices world, Spring Boot is one of the very popular Framework to build the microservices and docker could be default choice to run application in cloud native environment.
 Why ?
 Because, docker provides the ability to package and run an application in a loosely isolated environment called a container.
-So, it's very important build right layers of your application docker image.
+So, it's very important build right layers of docker image for your application.

 This post will show the available options to build docker image for spring boot application.